EKO-GITHUB/ttwrapped/README.md

 - **Slideshow Experience**: An auto-playing presentation highlighting your top stats like videos watched, total watch time, engagement patterns, and a personalized profile type
 - **Analytics Dashboard**: Detailed breakdowns of your activity including login history, comments, direct messages, shopping activity, and more
-- **Privacy Profile**: Summary of your TikTok privacy settings and preferences

 All data processing happens entirely in your browser.
 Nothing is uploaded to any server.